arduino/docs-content/content/hardware/02.hero/boards/uno-wifi-rev2/tutorials/uno-wifi-rev-2/uno-wifi-r2-chromebook-installation/uno-wifi-r2-chromebook-installation.md

 ![.hex file in your Desktop folder.](assets/hex-file-desktop.png)

-**3.** Connect the Uno Wifi  board to your computer and open your Command Prompt (Windows) or Terminal (Mac/Linux), copy paste the command for your OS from the snippets below.
+**3.** Connect your UNO WiFi Rev2 board to your computer and open your Command Prompt (Windows) or Terminal (Mac/Linux), copy paste the command for your OS from the snippets below.

 ### Mac